Troy Perry: Activism

 On Valentine's Day 2004 he spoke to a crowd of gay newlyweds at the Marriage Equality Rally at the California State Capitol.

 He retired as Moderator of the MCC in 2005, and Nancy Wilson succeeded him at an installation service on 29 October 2005.

 In March 2017, Perry became the first American citizen honored with Cuba's CENESEX award.
 Mariela Castro Espín, daughter of Cuban President Raul Castro, and a member of the country's National Assembly, and Director of CENESEX, presented the award.
 He was given the award for his long history of working for human rights and the rights of the LGBTQ community worldwide.

 Perry was named to the Stonewall 50 Wall of Honor made up of 18 community leaders including Wilson Cruz, Mandy Carter, Marsha Botzer and Stuart Milk, the gay nephew of slain San Francisco supervisor Harvey Milk.

 Writings and media

 Perry has written an autobiography, The Lord is My Shepherd and He Knows I'm Gay, first published in 1972 by Nash Publishing.
 He has written a sequel to this book, titled Don't Be Afraid Anymore, published in 1990 by St. Martin's Press and Profiles in Gay and Lesbian Courage also published by St. Martin's in 1992.
-He is a contributing editor for the book Is Gay Good? and the subject of another book, Our God Too.
+He is a contributing editor for the book Is Gay Good? and his life is covered in Our God Too: Biography of a Church and a Temple.

 In 2003, he completed 10 Spiritual Truths For Gays and Lesbians* (*and everyone else!).